Skip Navigation

 Aman

 Aman is a junior majoring in Health Sciences and English.
-He is currently interning at the NYC Department of Health and Mental Hygiene and is interested in the medical humanities in relation to public health.
-Additionally, his poetry has been published in NarrativeConsequence, and the anthology, "Dear Human at the Edge of Time."
-He also works on Stony Brook's undergraduate literary magazine, Sandpiper Review.
+He is interested in the medical humanities and has previously interned at the NYC Department of Health and Mental Hygiene.
+His poetry has been published in NarrativeConsequence, and the anthology "Dear Human at the Edge of Time."
+He is also an editor for Stony Brook's undergraduate literary magazine, Sandpiper Review.

 Antonio